nasa/openmct/API.md

 The example above defines a new utc based time system.
-In fact, this time system is configured and activated by default from `index.html` in the default installation of Open MCT if you download the source from GitHub. some details of each of the required properties is provided below.
+In fact, this time system is configured and activated by default from `index.html` in the default installation of Open MCT if you download the source from GitHub.
+Some details of each of the required properties is provided below.

 * `key`: A `string` that uniquely identifies this time system.
 * `name`: A `string` providing a brief human readable label.
-If the [Time Conductor]() plugin is enabled, this name will identify the time system in a dropdown menu.
+If the [Time Conductor](#the-time-conductor) plugin is enabled, this name will identify the time system in a dropdown menu.
 * `cssClass`: A class name `string` that will be applied to the time system when it appears in the UI.
 This will be used to represent the time system with an icon.
 There are a number of built-in icon classes [available in Open MCT](https://github.com/nasa/openmct/blob/master/platform/commonUI/general/res/sass/_glyphs.scss), or a custom class can be used here.
-* `timeFormat`: A `string` corresponding to the key of a registered [telemetry time format](#Telemetry-Formats).
+* `timeFormat`: A `string` corresponding to the key of a registered [telemetry time format](#telemetry-formats).
 The format will be used for displaying discrete timestamps from telemetry streams when this time system is activated.
 If the [UTCTimeSystem](#included-plugins) is enabled, then the `utc` format can be used if this is a utc-based time system
-* `durationFormat`: A `string` corresponding to the key of a registered [telemetry time format](#Telemetry-Formats).
-The format will be used for displaying time ranges, for example 00:15:00 might be used to represent a time period of fifteen minutes.
+* `durationFormat`: A `string` corresponding to the key of a registered [telemetry time format](#telemetry-formats).
+The format will be used for displaying time ranges, for example `00:15:00` might be used to represent a time period of fifteen minutes.
 These are used by the Time Conductor plugin to specify relative time offsets.
 If the [UTCTimeSystem](#included-plugins) is enabled, then the `duration` format can be used if this is a utc-based time system